raml-org/raml-spec/versions/raml-10/raml-10.md

 Facets express various additional restrictions beyond those which types impose on their instances, such as the optional `minimum` and `maximum` facets for numbers, or the `enum` facet for scalars.
 In addition to the built-in facets, RAML provides a way to declare user-defined facets for any data type.

 The user-defined facet is declared using the OPTIONAL `facets` facet in a type declaration.
-The value of the `facets` facet is a [properties declaration](#property-declarations) object, as is the value of the properties object of a type declaration.
+The value of the `facets` facet is a [properties declaration](#property-declarations) object, which is also the value of the properties object of a type declaration.
 Each property in this declaration object is referred to as a **user-defined facet declaration**.
 Each property name specifies a user-defined facet name.
-A trailing question mark (`?`) in a property name MAY be used to indicate that said user-defined facet is optional.
-Each property value specifies the user-defined facet value type as the name of a type or an inline type declaration.
+A trailing question mark (`?`) in a property name MAY be used to indicate that a user-defined facet is optional.
+Each property value specifies the user-defined facet value type as the name of a type or as an inline type declaration.

 Facet names MUST NOT begin with open parenthesis, to disambiguate the names from annotations.
 User-defined facet names on a type MUST NOT match built-in facets on that type, nor facet names of any ancestor type in the inheritance chain of the type.